Technology Academy Finland (TAF) awards the biennial Millennium Technology Prize and runs associated events and initiatives.

 - Encouraging young people to study and choose a career in technology

 One of TAF’s strengths is the tripartite cooperation between industry, governmental organizations and the scientific community and its extensive network in all these sectors.
-The three sectors are also represented in the TAF Board and the Executive Committee.
+The three sectors are also represented in the TAF Board and in the different committees.